 4. Day Bag – Matador DL 16 Backpack

-Even though the Nomatic backpack is comfortable and you could take it everywhere, it is very useful to have a daily bag with you.
+Even though the Nomatic backpack is comfortable and you could take it everywhere, it is very useful to have a Day Bag by Matador (or Anti-Theft daily bag) with you.
 That way, you leave your backpack at the accommodation with the heavy items and just bring your essential things for the day.

 Packing as light as possible will maximize your energy.

 Why carrying around items that you do not need anyway?
 Better leave them securely at your accommodation.

 Read: 13 safety tips when staying in hostels

 For us, a day bag is just as essential as a backpack.